GauthamDinanath/Heart-Disease-Prediction-Cleveland-Heart-Disease-Dataset/README.md

 Metrics used : Cross validation accuracy, Sensitivity and Specificity

-The model can be improved by using much larger dataset.
+The model can be improved by using a much larger dataset.